 The goal of the honors program is to develop the next generation of nursing scholars.
 The honors program features seminars and independent study experiences that promote scholarship, intellectual and personal development, and challenge student to grow and excel to the fullest potential.
 Students will explore research based on individual interests, needs and goals.

-- A chance to apply critical thinking skills to the development of a testable research hypothesis
+- Chances to apply critical thinking skills to the development of a testable research hypothesis.

-- An opportunity to develop and refine writing and speaking skills
+- Opportunities to develop and refine writing and speaking skills.

 - Preferential consideration for admission to the nursing PhD program.

-Pre-licensure students in the traditional College of Nursing pathway of progression who have achieved a minimum of 3.7 cumulative grade point average (GPA) in previous college course work or prerequisite courses for admission to the BS program.
-Additionally, applicants with an interest, or experience in research are invited to apply to the honors program in the College of Nursing.
+Pre-licensure students in the traditional College of Nursing pathway of progression who have achieved a minimum of 3.7 cumulative grade point average (GPA) in previous college course work or prerequisite courses for admission to the BS program are eligible.
+Additionally, applicants with an interest, or experience in research are invited to apply to the honors program in the CU College of Nursing.

 Forms and instructions can be downloaded from the college website.
-Applications for the program are due January 31.
-Interviews will take place in February and March.
+Applications for the program are due February 21.
+Interviews will take place in March.

 - Acceptance into the nursing major and a minimum cumulative GPA of 3.7 on 4.0 scale for all previous college course work or prerequisite courses for admission to the BS program.

 - 1-page resume or curriculum vitae.

 - Two letters of reference from former faculty and/or research supervisor.